MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ## Limitations
 - Folder, replies & comments aren't inxedbale
 - Doesn't crawl user identities and access permissions.
-- Only files accessible to anyone in Google Drive will be indexed.
+- Only files accessible to anyone in Google Drive are indexed.
 - All files indexed using the Google Drive connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 Before you create a Google Drive connector, you must:
-### 1. Be a Google Workspace super admin role or have been granted the access
+### 1. Be a Google Workspace super admin role or be granted the access
-Either have been granted access by a super admin role or are a user with administrative privileges.
+Either be granted access by a super admin role or are a user with administrative privileges.
 You do not need a super admin role for yourself if you have been granted access by a super admin role.

 ### 2. Configure Google Drive Service Account connection credentials
 Configured Google Drive Service Account connection credentials containing your admin account email, client email (service account email), and private key.
 See [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete) for more info.